HandyHat/ha-hildebrandglow-dcc/README.md

 The data provided will be delayed by around 30 minutes.
 To get real-time consumption data, you can buy [Hildebrand Glow hardware](https://shop.glowmarkt.com/).
 Although this integration will work with their hardware, you should use the MQTT version [here](https://github.com/unlobito/ha-hildebrandglow/tree/mqtt) to get real-time consumption data.

-This integration will currently emit one sensor for the daily usage of each detected smart meter.

 ## Installation

 ### Automated installation through HACS